CptMundo/Naval-Battle/README.md

 **Naval Battle** offer's a couple of simple features that enhance and simplify your gaming experience:

 ### Player Name

+- Allow players to input their names at the start of the game.
+The game recalls the name, creating a more engaging and personalized experience, with this feature we can enhanced player engagement and a personal touch to the gaming experience.

+### Guesses on the grid

+- The game utilizes a grid to mark player guesses.
+Correct guesses result in a "hit," while incorrect guesses are marked with an "X" on the grid.
+Duplicate guesses are also tracked.
+It provides a visual feedback to the player about their guesses, enhancing the gameplay experience and preventing redundant guesses.

+### Play Again

+- After a game ends, players are given the option to play again.
+If they choose to do so, the game can be replayed with the same name and without showing the rules again.
+Allows for quick and convenient game replay without the need to re-enter the player's name or view the rules repeatedly.
+Enhances the overall user experience.

 ## How to Play